PEAR: Pairwise Evaluation for Automatic Relative Scoring in Machine Translation: Background and Related Work

 \paragraph{Pairwise and preference-based formulations.} Pairwise evaluation has a long history in MT, including ranking-based training with engineered features and structured models \citep{ye-etal-2007-sentence,duh-2008-ranking,guzman-etal-2014-learning,guzman-etal-2015-pairwise}.
 Several learned metrics leverage comparative supervision during training while still producing single-candidate scores at inference time, such as COMET-RANK \citep{rei-etal-2020-comet} and reward-modeling approaches based on pairwise preferences \citep{tan-monz-2025-remedy}.
 By comparison, COMET-poly incorporates additional context beyond the single translation at inference time, grounding the evaluation of a candidate in other candidates for the same source \citep{zufle-etal-2025-comet}.
 Closer to our inference setup, MT-RANKER formulates reference-free MT evaluation as binary classification: given a source and two candidates, it predicts which translation is better; consequently, its output space does not represent ties or the strength of the preference \citep{moosa2024mtranker}. \pearfamily{} differs by predicting graded relative differences without ruling out ties by design, and encouraging sign inversion under candidate order reversal.

 \paragraph{Comparative human judgments.} Ranking-based protocols have long been used in MT \citep{callison-burch-etal-2008-meta,bojar-etal-2016-findings,sakaguchi-van-durme-2018-efficient}, and recent human evaluations increasingly adopt comparative setups, such as side-by-side MQM, motivated in part by improved consistency and agreement when annotators compare two candidates directly \citep{song-etal-2025-enhancing}.
-This mirrors broader observations that comparative judgments reduce subjectivity in open-ended generation evaluation \citep{karpinska-etal-2021-perils}. \pearfamily{} draws on this motivation but targets the automatic setting, treating comparative scoring as the prediction target for supervised QE in MT.
+The same trend is also reflected in recent platforms for human evaluation in MT that support multi-candidate assessment \citep{zouhar2026pearmuthumanevaluationtranslation}.
+More generally, this mirrors broader observations that comparative judgments reduce subjectivity in open-ended generation evaluation \citep{karpinska-etal-2021-perils}. \pearfamily{} draws on this motivation but targets the automatic setting, treating comparative scoring as the prediction target for supervised QE in MT.